ekoi/bridge-service/README.md

 ## <a name="creating-plugin"></a>Creating a plugin

+The plugin rely on the power of XSLT that is its ability to change the structure of XML in one format to other.
+In this case, it will transform the dataverse XML metadata (DDI, Dubli Core) or even Dataverse Metadata in JSON format to the desire Digital Archive Repository metadata.

 Plugins must implements [IAction](https://github.com/ekoi/bridge-plugin/blob/master/src/main/java/nl/knaw/dans/dataverse/bridge/plugin/common/IAction.java) interface of the [bridge-plugin](https://github.com/ekoi/bridge-plugin).

 Include this dependency into your pom.xml to obtain the 0.5-SNAPSHOT release version of the bridge-plugin